aspnxdd/fragmentor/readme.md

 **Note**: You can try the frontend app build with NextJS by running `pnpm dev:app` from the root.

+### ❇️ Deployment

+Program is currently only deployed on devnet as `FRAGFu59MRwy5KeEMnbzsUPa2JkwLVsaP7WbhF2r2Yh`

 ### 📜 To-do

 - [ ] Write docs.